alxrca/tweets-scraper/README.md

 consumer_secret = 'CONSUMER SECRET'
   ```
 ## Write the name of the profile you want to collect tweets from
 Go to the Twitter profile of the person you'd like to collect tweets and replies from.
-Copy is username (you don't need the @), and paste it in the code.
+Copy the username (you don't need the @), and paste it in the code.
   ```python
 #Write the name of the profile you want to collect tweets from
 user = 'USERNAME'